Axtrkv/Twnty-Solar-Modules/README.md

 ● possibility to select solar modules

 I made the button - "Add to order".
-On which we click and value become true.
+On which when we click, value becomes true.

 ● display total cost of the order